 Problem #5: Introverts Left Out of the Process

 Introverts may hesitate to speak up during larger group discussions.
-This hesitancy can result in their ideas being overlooked or them feeling disconnected from the wider team.
+This challenge can result in their ideas being overlooked or them feeling disconnected from the wider team.

 Solution: